Building User Interfaces for iOS

 Code Review

-- How it looks on the screen is exactly what we implemented with code, encompassing constraints, view properties and behaviors.
+- How it looks on the screen is exactly what the code has been implemented, encompassing constraints, view properties, and behaviors.

-- We can be sure that there will not be any element magically displayed on the screen.
+- Developers can be confident that there will not be any element magically displayed on the screen.

-- The code is readable and understandable.
-We can review 100% of the code even constraints.
+- The code is written in a readable and understandable manner, which allows for a comprehensive review of 100% of the code, including constraints.

 Merging